FRC-Team-6184/FRC-2019-Public/README.md

 ## Authors

 * **Nick    V** - *Github* (https://github.com/Yellownv)

-* **Donavyn G**
-People who wrote the actual programs are listed as contributors and can be found at the link below.
+* People who wrote the actual programs are listed as contributors and can be found at the link below.
 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License